Le plus-que-parfait: the Pluperfect in French

 Participe passé: the past participle

-For the regular -er/-ir/-re verbs, the participe passé is easy to construct:
+For the regular -er/-ir/-re verbs, the past participle is formed as follows:

 • If the infinitive ends in -er, the participle ends in é